Instant Pot Sous Vide Review

 Your Instant Pot Sous Vide provides uniform heat throughout the water in your Instant Pot (or another type of pot) to cook individually packaged food items.
 In French, sous vide translates to “under vacuum,” and this method of cooking prevents your meat from drying out and becoming rough and avoids soggy veggies and other everyday kitchen flops.

 Although it sounds complicated, the sous vide cooking method that’s common in high-end restaurants is easier than ever to achieve at home with one simple appliance.
 Apart from the tool itself, you only need food pouches to seal ingredients in.

-- Fill your pot with water (preferably warm)
+- Fill your Instant Pot with warm water

 - Attach the sous vide and pre-heat the water